Ircama/osm-carto-tutorials/pages/32_tilemill-ubuntu.md

 ## Introduction

-The following step-by-step procedure can be used to install a working development environment of *openstreetmap-carto* exploiting [TileMill](http://wiki.openstreetmap.org/wiki/TileMill) on an Ubuntu PC.
+The following step-by-step procedure can be used to install a working development environment of *openstreetmap-carto* exploiting [TileMill](http://wiki.openstreetmap.org/wiki/TileMill) on an Ubuntu PC.[^1]

 TileMill moved out of the [Mapbox profile](https://www.mapbox.com/help/osm-and-mapbox/) and shifted to an open source community-driven organization, with its own organization and contributor model: [tilemill-project](https://github.com/tilemill-project/tilemill).